Your month-to-month roadmap for family communication

 First-Generation Family Support

-Did you know that first-generation families are 20% less likely to know where to find critical information?
-But they tend to engage with their students on a daily basis more often than continuing generation families.
+First-generation families are among the most engaged and most in need of support.
+57% of first-gen families communicate with their student daily, more often than continuing generation families.
 Make the most of those interactions by providing the information you know they need, but probably don’t know where to begin looking for it.
-Odds are, the information you share with first-generation families is going to be helpful to all your families, so it’s really a win-win.

 What next?